Ancient Aliens: Illustrated companion and game

-William Shatner, who appears in two episodes of Ancient Aliens, presents The UnXplained which explores many of the topics featured in episodes Ancient Aliens.
-Shatner narrated the English-language version of Mystery of the Gods (1976) which was based on von Däniken's books published after Chariots of the Gods?.
+Ancient Aliens: The Game is a city-building game developed by Fifth Column Games.
+The user plays as an alien-human hybrid who must oversee the construction of the Great Pyramid of Giza.
+The game was released in 2016 as a free-to-play mobile and Facebook game.
+A PC port was released by Legacy Games in September 2022.

 Film adaptation

 In April 2021, Counterbalance Entertainment announced they had closed a deal with Legendary Entertainment to produce a film adaptation of Ancient Aliens.
 Josh Heald, creator of Cobra Kai, will direct a script written by Luke Ryan who will also executive produce.
 In July 2022, Legendary announced Craig Titley would write the feature script with Josh Heald to direct in partnership with Counterbalance Entertainment.